 Each character is basically a collection of weapons, armor, and magic items, with three stats: Level, Race, and Class.
-For instance, you might describe your character as a "Level 8 Elf Wizard with Boots of Butt-Kicking, a Staff of Napalm, and the Kneepads of Allure."
+For instance, you might describe your character as "a Level 8 Elf Wizard with Boots of Butt-Kicking, a Staff of Napalm, and the Kneepads of Allure."

-Level: This is a measure of how generally buff and studly you are.
-When the rules or cards refer to your Level, capitalized, they mean this number.
+Level: This is a measure of how generally buff and study you are.
+When the rules or cards refer to your Level, capitalized, they mean the number in the space where your standie is.